Ganjam Kewda Flower: Usage

 Kewra is used to flavor foods and for Ayurveda healing.
 The kewra plant grows wild along the east coast of India.
-The plants many think that create the best floral bouquet are grown in Ganjam district of South Odisha.
+The plants that create the best floral bouquet are grown in Ganjam district of South Odisha.
 Rampe plant (Pandanus amaryllifolius Roxb) is different from Kewra plant.
 The fragrant leaves of Rampe plant (Pandan Patta) are used to flavor rice and curries.

 Types

 Kewra plant is dioecious, with male and female flowers produced on different plants.
 In Sanskrit, the plant is called Ketaki.
-The male plants are called 'Ketaki Viphala', and the female plants and called 'Swarana Ketaki'.
+The male plants are called 'Ketaki Viphala', and the female plants are called 'Swarana Ketaki'.

 The male plant - flower

 Only the flowers of the male plant are harvested to extract the floral bouquet to produce kewra.
 The flower's bouquet is sweet, similar to rose flowers, with also some fruity notes.
-The plants flower three times a year (Summer, Monsoon, and Winter).
+The plants flower three times a year (summer, monsoon season, and autumn).
 A majority of the flowers that provide the best floral bouquet grow during monsoon season (July–September).
-Some 30% of the flowers grow during summer (May–June), and remaining 10% grow during winter (October–November).
+Some 30% of the flowers grow during summer (May–June), and the remaining 10% grow during autumn (October–November).
 The creamy white color flowers are encased in long spikes about one foot long.
 On average, one mature plant can produce about 35 flower spikes, each weighing about 5 to 6 ounces.